stevecosner/docker-nginx-alpine/README.md

-# docker-nginx-alpine-blog
+# docker-nginx-alpine
-Build a Docker container with Nginx in Alpine Linux and add the Bootstrap clean blog template.
+Build docker containers using the Nginx Alpine image.